jaybeeuu/react-suspense/post.md

 [down the rabbit hole here](https://overReacted.io/algebraic-effects-for-the-rest-of-us/), and done something that was a bit too clever for it's own good.
 Sometimes, if it's hard to use, it's because you're doing it wrong.
-While I'm not averse to using a library where it makes sense, but async data fetches are something every app does at some point, and handling them feels like something React should make easy out of the box.
+While I'm not averse to using a library where it makes sense, async data fetches are something every app does at some point, and handling them feels like something React should make easy out of the box.
 To me at least, suspense doesn't seem like it's done that.

 This feels like a bad sign.